Ashfield Anne Beardsworth nee Ponting

 On 28 June 1876, Ashfield Ann Ponting married Clarence George Beardsworth, a commission agent at St Peters Church, Bayswater.
 Ashfield's father was Henry Ponting, farmer.
 Clarence's father was George Beardsworth, vicar of Selling, Kent.
 The witnesses were Myldred Beardsworth (Clarence's sister), W Ponting (Chapter 10) and T H Ponting (Chapter 6).
 They were married by George's father.
 Both parties signed the marriage register.
 The marriage certificate below is a copy of the parish record so it shows the participant's actual signatures.

-Clarence George Beardsworth was born in 1843 the son of George Beardsworth and Charlotte Neame.
+Clarence George Beardsworth was baptised on 21 August 1843 at Selling, Kent, the son of George Beardsworth and Charlotte Neame.
 At the time of the 1851 census 7 year old Clarence was visiting the Neame family at Selling Court, Canterbury with his parents and siblings, Mildred Beardsworth, aged 5, Gertrude Beardsworth, aged 3 and Henry Beardsworth aged 1.
 Father George is described as "Curate of Sittingbourne".
-In 1861 Clarence and his family, which now included Selwyn Beardsworth, aged 9, Ernest Beardsworth, aged 5 and Herbert Beardsworth aged 3 were living at The Vicarage, Selling where George senior was now vicar.
+In 1861 Clarence and his family, which now included Selwyn Beardsworth, aged 9, Ernest Beardsworth, aged 5 and Herbert Beardsworth aged 3 were living at The Vicarage, Selling where George Snr was now the vicar.
 The family were still in the same parish in 1871 but by then Clarence, aged 27 was living in London at 85 Guildford Street, St Pancreas and was working as a "glove agent".
 At the time his younger brother Ernest, aged 15, was living with him and working as a commercial clerk.
 The household also included Edward Steane, a 20 year old lodger working as a trimming agent.